SiriDB/siridb-server/help/help_functions.md

 Example:

-    # Select the difference per second for values in 'series-001'
+    # Select the difference per second for values in series-001.
-    select derivarive(1s) from series-001.
+    select derivative(1s) from 'series-001'

     # Select the difference per second between the first and last value
     # within each hour for values in 'series-001'
-    select derivarive(1s, 1h) from 'series-001'
+    select derivative(1s, 1h) from 'series-001'

 filter